-The successful offeror will be part of a multi-disciplinary team that has incorporated principles of the Containment Model, including polygraph assessment, into their treatment plans.
+The successful offeror will be part of a multi-disciplinary team that has incorporated principles of the Containment Model, including polygraph assessment, into treatment plans.
 A trained professional under a separate contract will provide polygraph assessments.
-The contractor will be expected to be an expert on sex offender treatment and make recommendations on sex offenders in the program regarding amenability to treatment, need for further treatment, and risk to reoffend once released into the community.
+The contractor will be expected to be an expert on sex offender treatment and make recommendations on sex offenders in the program regarding amenability to treatment, need for further treatment, and risk to reoffend.

-Treatment services are to be provided as specified in the DOC Standards of Sex Offender Management (formerly Sex Offender Treatment Programs Standards of Care).
-These services may include intake/assessment, individual and family counseling, group counseling, high risk educational classes, denial groups, and program consultation services as needed or as required by statute(s) or the Department of Corrections.
+Treatment services are to be provided as specified in the DOC Standards of Sex Offender Management (Standards).
+These services may include intake/assessment, individual and family counseling, group counseling, high risk educational classes, denial groups, and program consultation services as needed or as required by statute(s) or the department.
 In addition to the basic assessment and treatment services specified in the Standards, the contract treatment provider will be expected to provide clinical expertise in consultations with the polygraph examiner and to incorporate knowledge gained through the polygraph into treatment.

 Offerors must propose to provide services that meet the minimum requirements in this RFP.
-Services in excess of those established by the department (or in excess of those approved under the finalized contract) must be approved in writing and in advance by the Department.
+Services in excess of those established by the department (or in excess of those approved under the finalized contract) must be approved in writing and in advance by the department.